Giant emoji painted on house roil California community

 The new paint job appeared after neighbors reported the home was being used for short-term rentals and the homeowner was fined $4,000.

+“This all got started because a neighbor was trying to help the city enforce the rules,” resident Dina Doll told the council.

+The home in the city’s El Porto neighborhood stands out dramatically on a steep street that descends toward a pleasant beach usually filled with surfers.
+Both bright yellow emoji are cross-eyed and have distinctly big eyelashes.
+One has a goofy expression with its tongue hanging out.
+The other has its mouth zippered shut.

-Owner Kathryn Kidd told KABC-TV she didn’t realize short-term rentals weren’t allowed and she denies the redecoration is retaliation.
+Owner Kathryn Kidd told KABC-TV she didn’t realize short-term rentals weren’t allowed and she denied the redecoration is retaliation.

+“Oh no, no. Never,” she told the station, while acknowledging that it may not fit in the neighborhood.

+“Some people may like it,” she said.
+“Some people don’t like it.”